jcurran0201/credit_card_fraud_detection/README.md

 ### <img width="739" height="577" alt="Screenshot 2026-02-13 at 4 02 09 PM" src="https://github.com/user-attachments/assets/d60ba689-5f7b-4fd4-bb44-d3174156a3c8" />
 The PRC score was significantly lower at 0.69 which is expected.
 The PRC score of the decision trees is expected to be lower than in other tree based models such as Random Forest and XGBoost
 ### <img width="758" height="568" alt="Screenshot 2026-02-13 at 4 00 11 PM" src="https://github.com/user-attachments/assets/d07e38f3-20b9-4218-a635-6a824b92f933" />
-Primary features that were used in the model: amount spent in the transaction, total amount of money spent on the card in the last 24 hours, if the transaction occurred during off peak hours.
+Primary features that were used in the model: amount spent in the transaction, total amount of money spent on the card in the last 24 hours, if the transaction occurred during off-peak hours.
 Some of the secondary features that were used are the amount of transactions on the card, the time since the last transaction, and age of the card owner.
 ### <img width="965" height="630" alt="Screenshot 2026-02-13 at 2 07 02 PM" src="https://github.com/user-attachments/assets/db8a7d87-b180-4854-a2ff-dd6dcc886a1c" />

 #### Decision Trees after RandomizedSearchCV
 Even after tuning, it is highly sensitive to outliers, resulting in the model being overly aggressive in detecting fraud.
-Due the model’s overagression, it was decided to not investigate its financial impact because the model was clearly not usable in a real world scenario
+Due the model’s overaggression, it was decided to not investigate its financial impact because the model was clearly not usable in a real world scenario

 In the training set of the decision tree model the precision is 0.31 and the recall is 0.87.
 In the testing set the precision dropped 0.09 to 0.22 and the recall dropped 0.03 to 0.84 and the F1 score had a 0.11 point decrease.
 This suggests that this decision tree does not have an overfitting problem either.
 It should be noted that the decision tree model is once again extremely aggressive in calling a transaction fraud.
 ### <img width="385" height="673" alt="Screenshot 2026-02-13 at 2 11 01 PM" src="https://github.com/user-attachments/assets/202ceddb-317b-4b3f-9479-f8c3b5e67c1f" />